GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 ### Creating an iShell command

-In the following command, we refer to two fictional org files: `~/org/foo.org` and `~/org/bar.org` (relative to the user home directory) available through the `foo` and `bar` shortcuts from iShell.
-There are also three fictional headlines: "Items", "Things" and "Widgets" provided for iShell autocompletion.
+In the following command we refer to two fictional org files: `~/org/foo.org` and `~/org/bar.org` (relative to the user home directory) available through the `foo` and `bar` autocompletion shortcuts from iShell.
+There are also three fictional org headlines: "Items", "Things" and "Widgets" available to autocompletion.
 The noun-type `noun_org_headline` also allows to enter an arbitrary headline name.
 Although, in theory, it is [possible](http://kitchingroup.cheme.cmu.edu/blog/2017/01/03/Find-stuff-in-org-mode-anywhere/) to automatically maintain an index of all org-files and headlines and [obtain](https://github.com/eschulte/emacs-web-server) it in iShell, this is a work for real aficionados.

-We also need `getArgumentText` helper function to go around two iShell parser quirks:
+Because we have several arbitrary-text arguments, we also need `getArgumentText` helper function to go around two iShell parser quirks:
 - It substitutes empty arbitrary-text argument values for selection.
-- It requires to specify special `this` keyword if there are a selection and argument values that contain spaces.
+- It requires specifying special `this` keyword if there is a selection and arbitrary-text argument values entered at the command line contain spaces.

-Thanks to `getArgumentText` it is possible to capture selected text or link (when there is no selection) under any custom headline using `this` keyword.
+Thanks to `getArgumentText` and `this` parser predefined keyword it is possible to capture selected text or link (when there is no selection) under any custom headline with spaces in its name.
 The process is shown in the video above.

-By default, the command extracts selection as plain text, but it could be obtained as org-formatted text, if the corresponding parameter is specified in the command arguments.
+By default, the command extracts selection as plain text, but it could be marked for processing to org-formatted text, if the `format` parameter is specified in the command arguments.

 Paste the following code into iShell command editor: